autolab-fi/Metropolia-Line-Python-Course/lessons/module_7/basic_line_follower.md

 ### Objective

-Understand how different types of controllers work — Relay, Proportional (P), and Proportional-Integral (PI).
+Understand how Relay controller works.
 Learn how each improves performance for a line-following robot.

 ### 1. **Relay Controller**